Many or all companies we feature compensate us. Compensation and editorial

 4. Choose a lender and prepare your application

 Once you’ve picked a lender, it’s time to start gathering the necessary documentation to submit your formal application and finalize the HELOC.
-This could include previous tax returns, current pay stubs, bank statements, mortgage statements, and the like.
+This could include previous tax returns, current pay stubs, bank statements, and mortgage statements.

-Lenders will consider many factors to ensure that you meet their underwriting standards.
-They’ll look at things such as your income level, credit score, overall debt burden, current LTV, DTI ratio, and more.
+Lenders will consider many factors to ensure you meet their underwriting standards, such as your income level, credit score, overall debt burden, current LTV, DTI, and more.

 5. Apply and receive your line of credit

 Now that you have everything in order for your chosen lender, you can go ahead and submit your application.
-Their underwriting team will analyze everything and (hopefully) approve your new HELOC.
-After that, you can draw on the funds as needed to pay down your student loan debt, or whatever else you need.
+Its underwriting team will analyze your information and, ideally, approve your new HELOC.
+After that, you can draw on the funds as needed to pay down your student loan debt.

 You’ll begin making payments to the lender once you borrow funds.
-Monthly payments are calculated based on the actual amount borrowed, which we’ll talk about more in a moment.
+Monthly payments are calculated based on the actual amount borrowed.
+More about that below.

-HELOC payments work similarly to credit cards.
+HELOC payments are similar to credit cards.
 You can borrow against the line of credit as needed.
-If you don’t ever borrow money, you won’t ever have a monthly payment.
-They usually come with variable interest rates, which change with the market.
+If you don’t borrow money, you won’t have a monthly payment.
+Many HELOCs come with variable interest rates, which change with the market.

-Your monthly payments will be interest-only payments during the draw period, which is usually five to 10 years.
-Of course, you can also make larger payments or pay off the entire balance each month, if you’d like, to save on interest costs.
+Your monthly payments will be interest-only during the draw period, which is usually five to 10 years.
+You can also make larger payments or pay off the entire balance each month, if you’d like, to save on interest costs.

 During the draw period, you can use your HELOC as you see fit, borrowing up to your credit limit.
-So, if for example, you would like to make home improvements in addition to paying off your student loans, you can do so.
+For example, if you want to make home improvements in addition to paying off your student loans, you can.

-After the draw period ends, you will enter the repayment period, which usually lasts another 10 to 20 years.
-During this time, you will make regular monthly payments as you would on any other loan, until the balance is paid off in full.
+After the draw period ends, you enter the repayment period, which can last another 10 to 20 years.
+During this time, you will make regular monthly payments as you would on any other loan, until the balance is paid off in full, and you can no longer draw from your credit line.

 Where to find HELOC lenders to pay student loans

-If you are confident you can make payments on the HELOC and know it will save you money in the long run, it is a sound financial strategy worth considering.
+If you’re confident you can make payments on the HELOC and know it will save you money in the long run, this is a sound financial strategy worth considering.

 Be sure to shop around for a HELOC to get the best deal.
 You should compare rates, closing costs and other fees, the reputation of lenders, and the terms offered.

-Alternatives to HELOCs for paying off student loans
+Alternatives to HELOCs to pay off student loans

 Before you put your home on the line, weigh a HELOC against other options for paying off your student loans:

-• Refinancing student loans: For private and federal loans, you may find a lower rate and reduce your cost of borrowing by refinancing with a private lender.
+• Refinance student loans: For private and federal loans, you may find a lower rate and reduce your cost of borrowing by refinancing with a private lender.

 • Home equity loan: You could also use a home equity loan instead of a HELOC to pay off your student debt.
-Eligibility requirements are similar, but you are given a lump sum of money and make regular monthly payments at a fixed rate.
+Eligibility requirements are similar, but you get a lump sum and make regular monthly payments at a fixed rate.

 • Cash-out refinance: This mortgage refinancing option also uses your home’s equity, but it gives you the opportunity to reduce your mortgage interest rate (if rates have gone down since you first took out your mortgage) while also getting cash out to pay off debt.